• Skip to primary navigation

 Long-term effects

-The adverse effects of long-term cocaine abuse are more severe because it affects the brain chemistry.
-Once the cocaine is absorbed into the brain, it affects the level of dopamine that can be detrimental to an individual.
+The adverse effects of long-term cocaine abuse are more severe because it affects brain chemistry.
+Once the cocaine is absorbed into the brain, it affects the level of dopamine which can be detrimental to an individual.
 It can cause tremors or make the pain tolerance level lower.

 • Sexual problems